 With specific rules that can be assigned to invoice processing and document management, automation increases the efficiency of the approval process.
 Dashboards that can be assigned business-wide, can give stakeholders a real-time view into the processing procedures of invoices in the system.
 This ensures nothing slips through the cracks, and everyone in the chain has sight of important information relating to a payment, such as payment due dates.

-8. Seamless integration
+8. Simple integration

 If you’re reading this, you no doubt have an accounting solution or ERP in place that exists as your business’s procedural and operational ecosystem.
 The good news is that accounts payable automation integrates seamlessly with that system, with no need to jump between platforms, and all within the dashboards and processes you’ve already established.